 Study of the philosophy, methods, and challenge of current cultic and humanistic movements.
-Includes examination of secular humanism, the New Age movement, Reconstructionism, New Evangelicalism, and Modernism.
+Includes examination of secular humanism, the New Age movement, Reconstructionism, New Evangelicalism, Modernism and Post-modernism.
 Four hours.

 Min 775-Theology & Practice of Prayer.

-Investigation and systematization of the teaching of Scripture from biblical models, commands, and instructions concerning prayer.
+Investigation and systematization of the teaching of Scripture from biblical models, commands and instructions concerning prayer.
 Readings from the major devotional and expositional classics on the subject.
 Four hours.